 organize.
 All businesses are considered sole proprietorships

-unless the owner specifically registers the business with the Secretary of State's
+unless the owner specifically registers with the Secretary of State's

 office as a corporation,

 partnership, LLC, or non-profit entity.
-If you plan to operate your business as a sole proprietorship, you do not need to file any
+If the business will operate as a sole proprietorship,

-additional paperwork with the Secretary of State other than your certificate of
+additional paperwork needs to be filed other than a certificate of

 A sole proprietorship is owned by one